vsheg/intermediate-ml/02-linear/glm.typ

 $ bold(y)_1, ..., bold(y)_ell ~ Exp(bold(theta)_1), ..., Exp(bold(theta)_ell). $

-= Exponential family: Bernoulli distribution
+= Exponential family: Bernoulli distribution <sec-exp-family-bernoulli>

 == Classical definition
 Suppose we have a scenario with two outcomes: "success" and "failure," represented by a